How I Work

 The Challenge

-A team had access to analytics and search data but struggled to use it to guide decisions.
+A small, agile marketing team had access to analytics and search data but struggled to use it to guide decisions.

 The Solution